akauppi/svg.rx.js/README.md

   - this is probably not needed in practical applications

 Please send a PR if you need these - and provide a manual test that proves when the support works.

-### Platform scope

-Scope of the project is SVG on modern browsers.
-That probably means IE9 and later, but in practice the code gets tested on:

-- Latest Safari on OS X
-- Latest Chrome on OS X
-- Safari on iOS 9
-  - on iPhone 6 and iPad Lite
-- Latest Android browser
-  - on Nexus 7

-If you find platforms where it doesn't work for you, [issues](https://github.com/akauppi/svg.rx.js/issues) and pull requests are the way to go.

 ---